airframesio/armbian-mirror/README.md

 # Manual Usage

 You shouldn't need to do this, since the cron job should run automatically.
 But if you choose to run it manually, here is how you can do it.
+Be sure you have done the configuration steps above first.

 Mirror with default values using opinionated URL and destination path: